 3. Blaa kapong nung manao ปลากะพงนึ่งมะนาว: A healthy, not too greasy, filling Steamed fish with Lime and Garlic.
 For this, you’ll need to go to a proper restaurant, as street stall usually don’t have it.
 The price is around 350thb or more depending on the kind of fish and the level of the restaurant.
 Delicious!

 4. MoFai หม้อไฟ If you like soups, you are lucky because the Thai Hot Pot is one of the dishes richest in protein in Thai cuisine.
 Similarly to the Thai Barbeque, you can order the kind of meat and fish that you want with the soup.
 Prices are similar too.
 Remember not to drink too much broth, as is going to carry all the fat from meat and fish that melt as you cook them.

 5. GaiSatay ไก่สะเต๊ะ One of the cheapest and colorful chicken dishes is the Chicken satay with peanut sauce and served with a refreshing cucumber and onion salad.
 The chicken is first marinated in coconut milk and curry powder and then grilled.
 The sauce made with peanuts is really good, but don’t abuse of it as it is very caloric.
 You can find the Chicken Satay in street stalls as well as in restaurants and it’s usually very cheap (10-20thb per meat stick).
 Are you hungry yet?!

 That’s it for now, we’ll continue in the next post with our bits of advice on nutrition for active people.
-Bodybuilding in Thailand is possible even without spending an excessive amount of money with our suggestion and that’s why we developed the most convenient protein bars, made using only the best protein powder supplements, to help you achieving your fitness goals.
+Bodybuilding in Thailand is possible even without spending an excessive amount of money with our suggestion and that’s why we developed the most convenient protein bars, made only with the best ingredients and whey protein, to help you achieving your fitness goals.